Join renowned artist Alice Mumford as she shares her unique style and technique to help you create tantalising paintings infused with light.

 This is a 4 day course and will work best for those that can commit 4 whole days.
 With a daily live and interactive session with Alice lasting two and a half hours you will then go off to work on your own piece with guidance and direction to follow.
 For all our International students, please note timings are GMT.

 Technical induction with our digital administrator to ensure you are comfortable and ready for the first session.

 Alice will connect with the group on Zoom to discuss how Winifred Nicholson uses the colour scale.
 We then set up a palette together.
 There will be a live demonstration in the session.
 You will then have a series of exercises to do in your own time before the next zoom session taken from Winifred Nicholson’s colour scale.
 You should expect to be painting for at least 3 hours.

 You will have now spent several hours going through the exercises from the day before and we will regroup on Zoom to see how you have got on.
 Using the palette from day 1 in this session we approach painting both the window and the view beyond, in different ways on small boards.
 Continue this exploration until the next session.

 Today we bring together what we have learnt so far and move to a larger scale.
 Alice will start with a live demonstration and you will continue working on your larger scale painting for the afternoon.

-Continue to work on your painting in the morning.
-There will be a group session in the afternoon where Alice will give one to one feedback on the work.
+There will be a group session on this final morning where Alice will give one to one feedback on the work.
 She will help you work out what you need to do to resolve and finish your painting.
 Post your work on our private online learning platform so you can share with your fellow students your final results and see and comment on each other’s work.
-You will have access to this platform and all the course resources for a further 2 months.
+You will have access to this platform and all the course resources for a further 6 months.